 Article 33 provides for a maximum tax liability or "cap" for insurance corporations.
-The cap equals 2.4 percent of gross premiums.
+The cap equals 2.2 percent of gross premiums for non-life insurers, and 2.0 percent for life insurers.
 The total tax before credits may not exceed this amount.
 Taxpayers may apply all insurance corporation tax credits, except the empire zone wage tax credit and the empire zone capital corporation credit, to reduce the tax as determined by the "cap."